Working at scis

 Professional Development Opportunities

 Professional Growth Budget – The School will financially support a range of professional development opportunities each year on the premise that most Professional Development will be an expense shared by the school and the teacher.
-The administration will publish guidelines on an annual basis to explain how teachers my access those opportunities equitably.
+The administration will publish guidelines on an annual basis to explain how teachers access those opportunities equitably.
 All requests for professional development must be submitted in writing to the administration using an approved format.
 The school administration may identify priority support to meet specific school needs.

 Administrator and Teacher Duty Day Requirements